advallespir/wordpress-nginx-multihost-docker/README.md

 # WordPress (FPM Edition) - Docker

+The author of the initial repository is https://github.com/mjstealey/wordpress-nginx-docker I added multiple DB and multiple vhost

 Notes on deploying a single site [WordPress FPM Edition](https://hub.docker.com/_/wordpress/) instance as a docker deployment orchestrated by Docker Compose.

 - Use the FPM version of WordPress (v5-fpm)